sonishsivarajkumar/PyCTAKES/docs/examples.md

 print(annotations_df)
 ```

-These examples demonstrate the versatility and power of PyTAKES for various clinical NLP tasks.
+These examples demonstrate the versatility and power of PyCTAKES for various clinical NLP tasks.
 Start with the basic examples and gradually work your way up to more complex use cases.